-You must promptly notify BlueCross if your organization changes ownership.
-Complete the Application For Clinic/Group/Institution/Location to File Claims or to Change Employer Identification Number (EIN) which is located inside My Provider Enrollment Portal.
+You must promptly notify BlueChoice if your organization changes ownership.
+Complete the Group Application which is located inside My Provider Enrollment Portal.

 1.6.5 Recredentialing

 BlueChoice requires all health care providers to go through recredentialing every three years.
 We will notify providers when it is time to begin the recredentialing process.
 Recredentialing is also performed through My Provider Enrollment Portal.